 - Distributed Energy Resource Management System (DERMS)

-- Having an up-scalable Head End System
+- An Up-scalable Head End System

-- Having a reliable Meter Data Management System
+- A Reliable Meter Data Management System